 Southwest Research Institute is a leader in sCO2 power cycles, having received more than $120 million in funding to demonstrate the feasibility of the power cycle in addition to developing machinery to support it and addressing any further challenges that may arise from the widespread adoption of the technology.
 SwRI participates in the biannual Supercritical CO2 Power Cycles Symposium to advance sCO2 technology.

-SwRI has collaborated with the U.S. Department of Energy on more than 20 projects related to supercritical CO2 power cycles, which have been proven to be a source of cleaner and more efficient energy.
+SwRI has collaborated with the U.S. Department of Energy on more than 20 projects reSTEP Demo project is funded by an industry consortium and a $124.5 slated to supercritical CO2 power cycles, which have been proven to be a source of cleaner and more efficient energy.
 Most power plants currently operating in the United States are more than 30 years old and operate below 35 percent efficiency, in addition to burning large amounts of fossil fuels that result in emissions of gases such as CO2.

 Supercritical CO2 Pilot Plant

-SwRI is collaborating with a team to design, build, and operate a 10-MWe (megawatt electric) supercritical CO2 pilot plant for demonstrating supercritical carbon dioxide (sCO2) power cycles at our headquarters in San Antonio.
-Visit Supercritical Transformational Electric Power Pilot Plant (STEP) to learn more.
-SwRI researchers are striving to make the idea of cleaner, cheaper power a reality by advancing power plant components that are smaller and therefore more cost-effective. sCO2 power cycles also offer the advantage of burning far fewer fossil fuels, reducing the impact on the environment.
+SwRI is collaborating with a team led by GTI Energy and sponsored by the U.S. Department of Energy Office of Fossil Energy and Carbon Management to design, build, and operate a 10-MWe (megawatt electric) supercritical CO2 pilot plant for demonstrating supercritical carbon dioxide (sCO2) power cycles at our headquarters in San Antonio.
+Visit the Supercritical Transformational Electric Power Pilot Plant (STEP) Demo project website to learn more.
+The research team is striving to make the idea of cleaner, cheaper power a reality by advancing power plant components that are smaller and therefore more cost-effective. sCO2 power cycles also offer the advantage of burning far fewer fossil fuels, reducing the impact on the environment.

 Benefits of sCO2 Power Cycles